-The reference room has an assortment of materials for job hunters, such as job postings, commercially available books and magazines, and a wide range of other data for researching industries and corporations.
+The reference room has many materials for job hunters, such as job postings, commercially available books and magazines, and a wide range of other data for researching industries and corporations.
 Also, Job Search Reports are records left by graduates explaining the screening procedure (interviews, application documents, etc.) of companies and organizations they have applied for.
-Having access to details about questions asked in actual interviews and the contents of written tests are extremely valuable resources only available to Meiji students.
+Access to details about questions asked in actual interviews, and the contents of written tests are precious resources only available to Meiji students.